The US Awakens to Terrorism: Al Qaeda's attacks upon the United StatesWeek 2

 - How is Mexico affected by proximity to the US?

 Griffiths, Unit 4: Political Change in the developing world [selections only]

-- What factors cause political turmoil in the Middle East?
+- What factors cause turmoil in the Middle East -- and what calms it?

 Griffiths, Unit 5: Population, resources, environment and health [selections only]